vbacollective/riff/docs/API_REFERENCE.md

 RiffAutoSuspendTimer = False
 ```

-If IntelliSense is still stuck after a manual break or host-level interruption, run `RiffClose` once and then start the engine again with `RiffOpen`.
+If IntelliSense is still stuck after a manual break or host-level interruption, run `RiffEditorEmergencyStop` first.
+If you want a full engine restart, then run `RiffClose` and start again with `RiffOpen`.

 ### Fast repeated SFX eventually stutter or feel like they accumulate